Herasymovych/Portfolio/README.md

 # Portfolio

-Hello everyone. my name is Oleksandra.
+Hello everyone.
+My name is Oleksandra.
 I have more then 10 years experience in sales, but last years I am keen on quality assurance.
 Now I still study a lot in this subject, and automatization  - is cherry on my cake :)
 So I hope this portfolio will be constantly updated with my achievements and new skills.
 And finally I will start my career in my very first IT-company.

 # Tools